ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

   This numeric property, if applicable, represents the maximum Message size that can be sent without incurring network-layer fragmentation and/or transport layer segmentation at the sender.
 This property is read-only.

-* Maximum non-partial Message size on send:
-  This numeric property represents the maximum Message size that can be sent as a non-partial Message.
-This property may be read-only.
+* Maximum non-partial Message size on send: This numeric property represents the maximum Message size that can be sent as a non-partial Message.
+This property is read-only.

-* Maximum non-partial Message size on receive:
-  This numeric property represents the maximum Message size that can be received as a non-partial Message.
-This property may be read-only.
+* Maximum non-partial Message size on receive: This numeric property represents the maximum Message size that can be received as a non-partial Message.
+This property is read-only.

-Specific Protocol Properties can additionally be associated with a specific protocol.
-For example, the application can specify a set of TCP Options to use if and only if TCP is selected by the system, including options such as the Maximum Segment Size (MSS), and options around Acknowledgement Stretching.
-Such properties should not be assumed to apply across different protocols, but must be possible to specify if required by the application.
-Attempts to set specific protocol properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error.
+In order to specify Specific Protocol Properties, Transport System implementations may offer applications to attach a set of options to the Preconnection object, associated with a specific protocol.
+For example, an application could specify a set of TCP Options to use if and only if TCP is selected by the system.
+Such properties must not be assumed to apply across different protocols.
+Attempts to set specific protocol properties on a protocol stack not containing that specific protocol are simply ignored, and do not raise an error..

 # Connection Termination {#termination}